Sunday, 14 June 2020

 Uloola Falls campground

-The waterfalls themselves look fairly impressive though are difficult to get a clear view of thanks to the trees which surround them.
-I think it's possible to get down to the foot of them but it wasn't obvious where.
-The most obvious track leaving Uloola Falls heads to Karloo Pool, a designation for later in the day.
-Instead, I continued along a lesser trodden section of the Uloola Track up onto Gurrumboola Ridge.
+The falls themselves are fairly impressive, though getting a clear view is difficult thanks to the trees that surround them.
+I suspect it’s possible to scramble down to their base, but the route wasn’t immediately obvious.
+The most obvious track leaving Uloola Falls heads toward Karloo Pool—a destination earmarked for later in the day.
+Instead, I continued along a lesser-trodden section of the Uloola Track, climbing up onto Gurrumboola Ridge.

 Uloola Brook at the campground